treangenlab/Seqwin/README.md

 ## Parameters

 ### Node penalty threshold (`--penalty-th`)
-Calculated with [Mash](https://doi.org/10.1186/s13059-016-0997-x) by default.
+Automatically calculated with [Mash](https://doi.org/10.1186/s13059-016-0997-x) by default.
 Controls the sensitivity and specificity of output markers (default 0.2).
 Higher values allow longer / more markers, but might reduce sensitivity and/or specificity.
 Note that there's no direct mathematical relationship between sensitivity / specificity and the penalty threshold.
-Recommended range: 0.1 - 0.3.
+Recommended range: 0 - 0.2.

 ### Minimizer sketch
 `--kmerlen` (default 21): shorter k‑mers may help highly variable genomes (e.g. viruses).